The Secret Lives of Whales

 A short-finned pilot whales, one of the three species that will be the focus of the expedition.
 Credit: Jessica Chen

-The focus will be deep-diving toothed species found in Hawaiian waters—beaked, short-finned pilot, and endangered sperm whales.
-While extensive work has been done throughout most parts of the world to study whale migrations and concentrations, much less work has been done to understand the factors that control these migrations.
-This cruise will include two projects focused on that topic with student team members from the University of Hawaii at Manoa (UH), the Hawaii Institute of Marine Biology, and the National Oceanic and Atmospheric Administration (NOAA).
+The focus was deep-diving toothed species found in Hawaiian waters—beaked, short-finned pilot, and endangered sperm whales.
+While extensive work has been done throughout most parts of the world to study whale migrations and concentrations, much less work had been done to understand the factors that control these migrations.
+This cruise included two projects focused on that topic with student team members from the University of Hawaii at Manoa (UH), the Hawaii Institute of Marine Biology, and the National Oceanic and Atmospheric Administration (NOAA).

-Adrienne Copeland, a Ph.D. zoology student at UH, will be chief scientist for the cruise to the waters off the Kona Coast on the west side of the Island of Hawaii.
-She will be building on past work using sonar to learn more about where whales feed.
+Adrienne Copeland, a Ph.D. zoology student at UH, was chief scientist for the cruise to the waters off the Kona Coast on the west side of the Island of Hawaii.
+She built on past work, using sonar to learn more about where whales feed.
 Toothed whales, known formally as odontocetes, sometimes dive down 1,000 meters or more, complicating the job of studying what attracts them and what holds their foraging attention.

-Copeland will use sonar to track diving whales and quantify how much food is available in the areas where they spend their time during dives.
-Her hypothesis is that whales may be targeting places where prey is particularly abundant within or below what’s known as the deep scattering layer.
+Copeland used sonar to track diving whales and quantify how much food is available in the areas where they spend their time during dives.
+Her hypothesis was that whales may be targeting places where prey is particularly abundant within or below what’s known as the deep scattering layer.

 The deep scattering layer (DSL) is a layer at which smaller fish, crustaceans, jellies, and other organisms tend to concentrate.
 During the day, this happens in deep waters below the reach of sunlight, where these smaller animals retreat to the relative safety of darkness to avoid predators.
 But many feed on algae in shallower waters, so each night about half of the organisms collectively move to shallower depths under the cover of darkness.
 This daily movement up and down constitutes the planet’s largest migration.